Listen To Bedrock

 There is no upper limit.

-You will be introduced to the equipment and procedures of the hospital & studios, such as infection control techniques & what to do if things go wrong.
+You will be introduced to the procedures and equipment of the hospital & studios, such as infection control techniques & what to do if things go wrong.
+Should you wish to progress to become a presenter, you’ll be trained in presentation techniques and technical on the equipment in the studio.

 Students are welcome at Bedrock Radio.

-• TfL Buses 5, 128, 175, 193, 365, 496, 498, 499 serve the hospital’s grounds, with the 103 & 174 stopping nearby.
+• Buses 5, 128, 175, 193, 365, 496, 498, 499 serve the hospital grounds, with the 103 & 174 stopping nearby.

-These shows are a mixture of Live or Pre-Recorded a few days beforehand.
+These shows are a mixture of Live or Pre-Recorded ‘as live’ a few days beforehand.
 However, other production maybe taking place at the studio, such as recording interviews, news, request collecting or other content for later broadcast.

 Applicants are strongly advised to check our programme schedule and spend time listening into the station to get an understanding of our output.

-Our Roles.
+Volunteers Roles.

 Keep Us On Air!